nih-cfde/usecases/docs/about/contributing.md

 #### `User task` files
 - The User Tasks title should be short and self-explanatory, but please add a short description as needed for clarity
-- User Task titles are always labeled with their `TXXXX` ID
+- User Task titles always begin with their `TXXXX` ID
 - Required sections:
     - yaml index header
     - `Appears in Use Cases:`: bullet point list of the use case(s) that the task appears in, with page link to the use case page(s)